pereznetworks/TD-Project9/project9-gallery-app/README.md

 # TD-Project 9 React Gallery App:

+# For Developers:

   This readme.md will eventually contain...

-  some how-to for developers who might fork this repo.
+    how-to for developers who might fork this repo.

 # Flicker API keys: